The Freewheelin' Bob Dylan: "Girl from the North Country"

 There has been much speculation in print about the identity of the girl in "Girl from the North Country".
 Clinton Heylin states that the most frequently mooted candidates are Echo Helstrom, an early girlfriend of Dylan from his hometown of Hibbing, and Suze Rotolo, for whom Dylan was pining as he finished the song in Italy.
-Howard Sounes suggests the girl Dylan probably had in mind was Bonnie Beecher, a girlfriend of Dylan's when he was at the University of Minnesota.
-Musicologist Todd Harvey notes that Dylan not only took the tune of "Scarborough Fair", which he learned from Martin Carthy in London but also adapted the theme of that song.
+Howard Sounes suggests the girl Dylan probably had in mind was Bonnie Beecher, a girlfriend of Dylan's when he was at the University of Minnesota.An important recording of Dylan playing traditional material was taped in Beecher's apartment in December 1961.
+Misnamed the "Minneapolis Hotel Tape", the songs were released on the Great White Wonder bootleg.
+See Gray 2006.
+Beecher subsequently married counter-cultural figure Wavy Gravy.
+There's no proof of any of this, and musicologist Todd Harvey notes that "the lyrics do not, however, contain enough specific information to suggest that Dylan was leaving clues about his personal life".

+Harvey notes that Dylan not only took the tune of "Scarborough Fair", which he learned from Martin Carthy in London but also adapted the theme of that song.
 "Scarborough Fair" derives from "The Elfin Knight" (Child Ballad Number 2), which was first transcribed in 1670.
 In the song, a supernatural character poses a series of questions to an innocent, requesting her to perform impossible tasks.
 Harvey points out that Dylan "retains the idea of the listener being sent upon a task, a northern place setting, and an antique lyric quality".
 Dylan returned to this song on Nashville Skyline (1969), recording it as a duet with Johnny Cash, and he returned to it again in the studio with an unreleased organ and sax version in 1978.

+Later in his book about Dylan, Howard Sounes offers the opinion that Dylan may have been utilizing the largely autobiographical song as a way to gain favor with different girlfriends whom he dated over the years.
+Sounes states: "... one wondered which girlfriend Bob was singing about...
+Bob later gave Echo (Helstrom) the impression (that it) was her song.
+But, no doubt thinking that women were flattered by having songs written about them, Bob led another north country girlfriend, Bonnie Beecher, to think the same...
+Later in 1963, when he performed the song on a radio show...
+Bob indicated that the song was about an idealized woman, saying, 'This is dedicated to all the north country girls.'"